seanb80/seanb80.github.io/_posts/2016-11-30-Joining-two-primer-databases.md

 ```

 Finally, I look to see how many I sucessfully matched, and then save those which did not match to a third database, for further (hopefully not by hand) matching.
 In this case I matched 667 of the 1035 primers, leaving 368 unidentified.

+Update: After going through my leftovers pile, I noticed that somewhere along the lines, the format for the primer location tabs switched from a Name -> ID order to a ID -> Name order, which I didn't notice when copying over.
+This should improve the match rate.